-Finding fun indoor activities can be a challenge in the middle of the pandemic.
+Finding fun indoor activities can be a challenge in the middle of the winter.
 Besides decorating a Christmas tree and making a gingerbread house, what can you do with your preschoolers / kindergarteners this December at home?

 - Get an Advent calendar: It’s a special calendar use to count the days in December leading up to Christmas Eve.
 The calendars are for kids AND adults!
 We like the classic chocolate calendars – they are a wonderful hands-on way for kids to get into the holiday spirit and to brush up on their numbers.
 You can get these calendars locally – we bought the adult (i.e. non-chocolate) one at Bright Side Bookshop and the kid (i.e. chocolate) ones at Sprouts.